OpenHFT/Chronicle-Map/README.md

 BondVOInterface  bond = map.getUsing(key,value);
 ```

-this won’t create any on heap objects, and it won’t deserialize the ‘bond’ from off heap to on
+this won’t create any on heap objects, and it won’t deserialize the ‘bond’ entry from off heap to on
-heap, all it does is sets the bond as a proxy object created by DataValueClasses
+heap, all it does is sets the bond as a proxy to the off heap memory, this proxy object was created by
-.newDirectReference(BondVOInterface.class) to point to the off heap storage,
+`DataValueClasses.newDirectReference(BondVOInterface.class)` it allows us access the fileds for our entry
-under the covers,  moves a pointer to point at the start of the value in off heap memory, so
+directly from the off heap storage,

-calling :
+so when you call :

 ``` java
 bond.getCoupon()
 ```

-its only the coupon which gets deserialized.
+its only the coupon that gets deserialized.

-###### Locking
+Just like any other concurrent map, chronicle map uses segment locking, if you wish to obtain a read lock

-Just like any other concurrent map, chronicle map uses segment locking, if you wish to hold onto the segment log when calling getUsing(key,using) you can do this :
+when calling when calling getUsing(key,using) you can do this :

 ``` java
 try (ReadContext<?, BondVOInterface> context = map.getUsingLocked(key,using)) {